iJustLeyxo/Vanitas/README.md

 Vanitas is brough to you by all contributors to the Vanitas project.
 Vanitas is not official Minecraft content.
 Vanitas is not approved by or associated with Mojang or Microsoft.

+### Compiling

+The build script uses the [PackMake](https://github.com/iJustLeyxo/PackMake/) resource pack compiler, which is automatically downloaded and used to interpret the source file structure.

+### Compressing

+The compress script uses the [OptiPNG](https://optipng.sourceforge.net/) png file optimizer, which is required to compress the source files.